Table of Contents

 The Dachshund is a dog breed that originated in Germany, most likely in the early 18th century.
 German breeders combined English, German, and French Terriers and Hounds to create a variety that would have the strong prey drive of a Hound dog but retain the miniature stature of a Terrier.
 As a result, the Dachshund was born.

-This breed is characterized by their lean, elongated torso, short legs, a pointy snout, and paddle feet.
+This breed is characterized by its lean, elongated torso, short legs, pointy snout, and paddle feet.
 All these traits were chosen so that Dachshunds could hunt badgers and other den creatures more effectively.
 To be able to catch these crafty animals, the pup had to pick up their scent and then dig their way into the lairs to either catch or chase their prey out.
 Their yappy nature was useful too as it helped hunters find them (and their prey) with ease.

 While Doxies love to cuddle and are extremely attached to their humans, they also have quite a stubborn temperament.
 This trait makes them challenging to train, but it also means they are super intelligent and independent.
 If you like the sound of that, here are additional facts you should know about Dachshunds.